Voltra/vue-gdpr-guard/README.md

 ### Helpers

 `VueGdprGuard` is the vue plugin to register in order to use the library.
 Note that it requires a `manager` in its installation options.

-`GdprManagerBuilder` is directly exported from the `gdpr-guard` package in order to ease the creation of a manager.